tothemoon-org/extension-blocks/spec.md

 Miners may vote on deactivation of the extension block in the future via median-time-past midnight May 1st, 2020 UTC upon activation of a BIP9 soft-fork on the 28th bit terms at 95% vote.
-The activation MUST be after midnight April 1st 2021 UTC.
-The minimum locked-in period must be at least one year.
+The activation MUST be after midnight May 1st 2021 UTC.
+The minimum locked-in period must be at least 26 retarget intervals.

 By this point, a future extension block ruleset will likely have been developed, which is superior in terms of feature-set and scalability (see also:
 Rootstock and/or Mimblewimble).
 This enabls updates for long-term scalability solutions with minimal baggage of supporting deprecated chains.

+After deactivation, it is expected by the community that exits from the extension block will still still be possible and secure according to the terms of the yet-to-be-designed soft-fork, but entrance into and transfer of funds within the extension block could be no longer permitted.

+We propose two possible solutions for deactivation, one of which will be selected in the final version of this document.

+#### Deactivation Option #1

-Upon activation of the 28th bit (voting start after midnight May 1st 2020 UTC, activation MUST be after midnight April 1st, 2021 UTC at 95% vote), the resolution output will return to being an output which anyone-can-spend as a consensus rule today.
+Upon activation of the 28th bit (voting start after midnight May 1st 2020 UTC, activation MUST be after midnight May 1st, 2021 UTC at 95% vote), the resolution output will return to being an output which anyone-can-spend as a consensus rule today.
 This 28th BIP9 bit (or another BIP9 bit in conjunction) can be overloaded to enable soft-fork activation to prevent this from actually